Philliec459/ChartBook-Neutron-Density-Porosity-Estimations-using-KNN/README.md

 This program has been tested for the charts available so far showing good agreement with the training data for our calculated porosities.
 Further testing is recommended before using this program to better understand the uncertainties in the estimations and validate using a KNN of 3.
 Please provide feedback if you have any issues.

-We are using CNL_1pt1_testdata.xls as log data for testing purposes, but you could use your own log data in lieu of this file to calculate Neutron-Density Total Cross-Plot porosities for your analysis.
+We are using CNL_1pt1_testdata.xlsx or TNPH_1pt19_testdata.xlsx as log data for QC purposes, but you could use your own log data in lieu of our file to calculate Neutron-Density Total Cross-Plot porosities for your own analysis, but be sure the df_log['xxx'] assignments agree with your data.

 We have 4 sets of data files representing 4 of the Schlumberger charts; 2 fluid densities for CNL and 2 for TNPH.
 Other vendor charts will also be included as needed in the future.